FESTIVAL DIRECTOR

 DR. CHRISTINE CORNEA

 Christine is an Associate Professor at UEA in Film, Television, and Media, with an interdisciplinary research interest in environmental issues.
-Christine founded the festival and has been the Festival Director since 2016.
-Christine has recently partnered with the Kalinger Institute of Social Sciences in India, who are launching their Green Film Festival in 2022.
+Christine founded the festival and has since partnered with the Kalinger Institute of Social Sciences in India, who launched their Green Film Festival in 2022.
 Alongside her work for a transdisciplinary Global Challenges Research Fund project called ‘Meeting the Sustainable Development Goals’, Christine has recently produced and directed 15 short documentary films, a number of which directly focus on environmental issues.
-Christine welcomes any inquiries about the 2015-2022 festivals and can be contacted at c.cornea@uea.ac.uk.